Skip to main content

 If you have created a verifier under your project, you'll see it under the custom authentication tab.

-Click on the three dots next to the verifier you wish to edit and click on Update Verifier in the dropdown.
+Click on the verifier or the three dots next to the verifier you wish to edit and click on Edit Verifier in the dropdown.

 Verifier Options

-The Edit Verifier modal will appear.
-Make the necessary changes and click on save at the bottom right.
+The Edit Verifier page will appear with previously filled information.
+Make the necessary changes and click on the Update Verifier button on the bottom.